micah-jaffe/caesarnote/README.md

 Unlike Evernote, which has been subject to [data leaks](https://www.cnn.com/2013/03/04/tech/web/evernote-hacked/index.html) in the past, Caesarnote ships with [state-of-the-art note encryption](https://en.wikipedia.org/wiki/Caesar_cipher) to make your data cryptographically impenetrable.

-Caesarnote's tech stack consists of React and Redux on the front end and Ruby on Rails and PostgresQL on the backend.
+Caesarnote's tech stack consists of React and Redux on the front end and Ruby on Rails and PostgreSQL on the backend.
 The project incorporates the React-Quill library for rich-text editing.
 Caesarnote was designed and built in 10 days.

 ![splash](https://github.com/micah-jaffe/caesarnote/blob/master/app/assets/images/readme/splash.png)